 8. Complete the eco-friendly renovation with décor.

-Once your eco-friendly bathroom remodel is complete, you’ll want to employ “green” accessories and cleaning supplies to maintain your environmental consciousness.
-Make sure your home cleaners don’t contain harsh chemicals, and if you embark on a more frequent cleaning routine, you won’t need to resort to overly-strong compounds.
+Once your eco-friendly bathroom remodel is complete, you’ll want to employ “green” accessories and cleaning supplies to maintain environmental consciousness.
+Make sure home cleaners don’t contain harsh chemicals, and for more frequent cleaning routines, you won’t need to resort to overly-strong compounds.

 Consider organic cotton for all those soft touches – bathmats, washcloths and towels.
-And even your toothbrushes, soup dispensers and toothbrush holders can be found in bamboo, an all-natural, sustainable material.
+And even your toothbrushes, soap dispensers and toothbrush holders can be found in bamboo, an all-natural, sustainable material.